RickofManc/the-coffee-collective/README.md

 This feature is enabled for super users only.
 Currently there is only one super user however the client may wish to add more as the inventory list increases.
 With this role based permission setting you can perform CRUD (Create, Review, Update and Delete) products from either the front or back end.
 The front end product management incorporates Bootstrap and Crispy to present clean forms to either Add, Edit or Delete a product.
 Super admins can review a product within the Product Details page - which when signed-in as a super user presents to links to either 'Edit' or 'Delete' and item.
-Otherwise this user type can add a product through the 'My Account' drop-down nav menu, and selecting 'Product Management'.
+Otherwise this user type can add a product through the 'Account' drop-down nav menu, and selecting 'Add Products'.
 Below is an image of one of these screens, the ability to Update/Edit a product in the front end.

 <p align="center">